 - Do not use the same password for multiple accounts, as if it is stolen it can be used to take over all your accounts.

 Your privacy and the security of your transactions on aerlingus.com is of utmost importance to us.
 Therefore we recommend that you use a browser which provides the following browser security requirements:

-The recommended browsers listed in 'Browser Requirements' all apply both SSL V3 and 128-bit encryption.
+The recommended browsers listed in 'Browser Requirements' all apply both TLS V1.2 and 128-bit encryption.
 Please stay safe and upgrade your browser if you're not already using one from the list.